Life Insurance

 Shifting from a pay cheque to savings withdrawals or KiwiSaver income requires a fresh approach.
 Get advice about how much you need each month and set a sustainable drawdown rate.
 Remember to factor in new costs like increased medical bills or extra heating during cooler months, as well as the need to replace larger assets (like cars) over time.

 At this stage, large life or income protection policies may no longer suit your needs.
-Consider opening a savings account to save for end-of-life expenses (such as funeral arrangements) or taking out a new Funeral Cover policy to settle end-of-life costs.
-You may want to consider reducing any other life insurances held to reflect your reduced needs if your children have left home and your mortgage has significantly decreased or been repaid your reduced needs if your children have left home and your mortgage has significantly decreased or been repaid.
+Consider opening a savings account for end-of-life expenses (such as funeral arrangements) or taking out a new Funeral Cover policy to settle end-of-life costs.
+You may want to consider reducing any other life insurances held to reflect your reduced needs, for example if your children have left home and your mortgage has significantly decreased or been repaid.

 Quick steps: